QR3.4.3 What is a Photon?

 QR3.4 Processing Spreads

-We know how physical waves spread but how do quantum waves on a network spread?
-Quantum theory says they spread, but not what spreads or why it does so.
-We expect processing waves to spread at one network point per cycle, which is the speed of light, but how can processing spread?
-The method now proposed is instantiation, which in computing is how a server can delegate a process to run independently at many locations.
-The quantum no-cloning theorem (Wootters & Zurek, 1982) doesn’t let us copy quantum states, but what generates them can duplicate processes at will.
+Physics understands how physical waves spread but how do quantum waves spread on a network?
+Processing waves should spread at one point per network cycle, which is the speed of light, but how do they spread?
+The method proposed is instantiation, which in computing lets a server delegate a process to run at many locations.
+The quantum no-cloning theorem (Wootters & Zurek, 1982) doesn’t let us copy quantum states, but a server that generates a process can easily duplicate it.

 3.4.1 Light Spreads.